 I’ve thought long and hard, really really hard about this and the answer is always, no?
 I’ve even had all night conversations with my best friends about this and the answer is always, no.

 Let me clarify a little.
 You know when you try something for the first time, or you do something which makes your belly flutter.
-Thats what it feels like every day I get dressed and go out or even out, out.
+Thats what it feels like every day, every morning (or afternoon 😀 ) I get dressed and even everytime I go out, out to work or even out, out.

 Why should I feel stupid for wanting to be who I want to be and doing something which ultimately makes me very happy?